 So yeah!, planning a wedding is hard & stressful.
 Planning a wedding that’s against the grain of “traditional wedding” is even harder.
 We totally feel for you.
 You start off thinking, this is so much fun & is going to be amazing, but quickly end up stressing & hating it, often second guessing choices, and just wanting the day done.
 Your wedding day is ALL ABOUT YOU & don’t you forget it.
 You can’t please everyone, so mainly, please yourselves!

-There is no right or wrong way to plan, what is one person’s dream, isn’t the same as another person’s.
-Bringing your individual flair to your day is what will make you look back on it, with fondness & the most amazing memories.
-Having something different & being alternative is fun; did you know Normal is boring? well it is.
+There is no right or wrong way to plan, what is one person’s dream, isn’t going to be anothers.
+Bringing your individual flair to your day, is what will make you look back on it with fondness & the most amazing memories.

 Where the heck to start!

 Sit down one evening just you & your partner & start making a list of all the things you love, even if they are silly or small, they all count & you can start getting the picture of your awesome wedding day.

 Think about your Wedding & what’s most important to you.
 Is it the service or ceremony? having all your friends & family in one place celebrating somewhere you can bring your fur babies to.
 Or is it, a beautiful designer dress, fresh flowers everywhere or a beautifully styled & decorated space?
 I ask, ‘cause this leads you onto the next stage…